FabioRosado/100DaysOfCode/log.md

 **Today's Progress:**  Tried a few things on how to update the contributor list for the pandas PR.
 Worked on the weather/quote project.

 **Thoughts:**  Had some issues with css but managed to find the issue and fix it.
 Will start working on the javascript in order to get the weather working first - will need to get the data from the API and then change the values.

+### Day 96: June 7, 2018 (Freecodecamp, pandas)
+##### Freecodecamp, pandas

+**Today's Progress:**  Got my PR merged into pandas.
+Will start working on the second part of it tomorrow, but started fixing some terms (mostly multi-index into MultiIndex).
+Worked on challenges on freecodecamp and read a bit on vue to try and create the quote/weather project.

+**Thoughts:**  I'm still working with pandas but was happy that the PR got merged.
+I have been trying to update opsdroid but the build kept failing on multiple occasions and I'm unsure why.